marq24/ha-tibber-pulse-local/README.md

 following steps:

 ### 1. Start AP-Mode
-* Unplug the tibber bridge.
+* Unplug the Tibber bridge.
-* After three seconds, plug the tibber bridge.
+* After three seconds, plug the Tibber bridge.
-* After three seconds, unplug the tibber bridge.
+* After three seconds, unplug the Tibber bridge.
-* After three seconds, plug the tibber bridge.
+* After three seconds, plug the Tibber bridge.

-The LED on the tibber bridge should now light up green and not light blue anymore.
+The LED on the Tibber bridge should now light up green and not light blue anymore.

 If this is not the case, then try this alternative:
-* Unplug the tibber bridge.
+* Unplug the Tibber bridge.
-* Plug the tibber bridge
+* Plug the Tibber bridge
 * When the bridge light in __yellow__ then unplug the bridge again
 * Wait for a short while and plug in the bridge again after few seconds

-NOW the LED on the tibber bridge should now light up green and not light blue anymore.
+NOW the LED on the Tibber bridge should now light up green and not light blue anymore.

 ### 2. Connect to the Pulse Bridge WiFi AccessPoint

 Now use any device (laptop, tablet, phone) to connect to the `Tibber Bridge` WiFi network.
-The password for the WiFi is the nine characters printed on the tibber bridge - it's important to include the dash.
+The password for the WiFi is the nine characters printed on the Tibber bridge - it's important to include the dash.
 The password should have the pattern like this example one: `AD56-54BA`.

 ![img|160x90](images/bridge-pwd-location.png)